automl/learning_environments/README.md

 ## Figure 5 and 9
 There are two variants to produce these figures:
+  1) use directly the outputs of our evaluation.
-  1) run the evaluation on existing SE models from scratch (for generating the SE models, see above)
+  2) run the evaluation on existing SE models from scratch (for generating the SE models, see above)
-  2) use directly the outputs of our evaluation.

 ### Variant 1

-### Variant 2
 Download the directories
 ```
 Reward Networks/evaluations/cartpole_compare_reward_envs
 Reward Networks/evaluations/cliff_compare_reward_envs
 Reward Networks/evaluations/cmc_compare_reward_envs
 Reward Networks/evaluations/halfcheetah_compare_reward_envs
 ```

-and place them in ```results/```.
+and place them in ```results/``` (only the environment folders without the structure above).
 Now, run any of the following scripts:
 ```
 python3 experiments/GTNC_visualize_gridworld_compare_reward_envs.py
 python3 experiments/GTNC_visualize_cartpole_compare_reward_envs.py